Installing Argo CD

 - Click Install.

-- Wait for the application to change its status to
+- Wait for the application status to change to

 Installation using a Helm chart